efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 This project demonstrates using Amazon's CI/CD CodePipeline service to deploy and update an AWS ECS cluster.
 Two pipelines are used:

-1. A pipeline to create a AWS ECS using a CloudFormation stack.
+1. A pipeline to create a AWS ECS using a CloudFormation template.
 1. A pipeline to update the containers in the ECS stack.

 The SAM CLI and CloudFormation templates are used to create the pipelines.